BartoszCichecki/LenovoLegionToolkit/README.md

 ### Lenovo's software

 Overall the recommendation is to disable or uninstall Vantage, Hotkeys and Legion Zone while using LLT.
 There are some functions that cause conflicts or may not work properly when LLT is working along side other Lenovo apps.

+> [!TIP]
+> Using the disable option in LLT is often the easiest option.

 ### Other remarks